 The Formal Arboretum is an innovative attempt to depict the native plants and plant communities of Wisconsin in a design representing the "Tension Zone" of our state.
 This is the area of overlap of northern and southern Wisconsin plant communities, which occurs in the Fond du Lac area.
 It consists of savannah, lowland forests and northern mixed forests, plus their associated wildflowers.

-The Gottfried Prairie and Arboretum is named for Bradley Gottfried, former dean of UW-Fond du Lac, and a major force behind the project's initiation and development.
+The Gottfried Prairie and Arboretum is named for Bradley Gottfried, former dean of UW-Fond du Lac (now known as UW-Oshkosh, Fond du Lac campus), and a major force behind the project's initiation and development.
 Dean Gottfried's vision and persistence have resulted in the restoration of a portion of native prairie for county residents to enjoy.